LinkedHK/SimpleDog/Readme.md

 ## Description

-The app uses the rest API of a web app [RakeJ](https://github.com/LinkedHK/RakeJ) RakeJ is implemented using Rails Framework, it provides API for Full Text Search(Elastic search) by Titles and categories and a standard search.
+The app uses the rest API of a web app [RakeJ](https://github.com/LinkedHK/RakeJ) .
+RakeJ is implemented using Rails Framework, it provides API for Full Text Search(Elastic search)

 ## Compatibility